martensk42/Maze-Generator/README.md

-This project generates a maze using a recursive depth first search, or breadth first search algorithm.
+This project generates a maze using a recursive depth first search algorithm.
+There is an implementation in Java as well as C#.